What is a Postdoctoral Scholar?

-A postdoctoral appointment is a temporary one designed to give individuals an opportunity to conduct research under the guidance of a faculty mentor.
-The time spent as a postdoc is in preparation for a career progression in academia, industry, government, the nonprofit sector or numerous other fields.
-For many, especially those in the physical and life sciences, postdoctoral work is a critical step in securing future employment.
+Postdoctoral Scholars conduct research under the guidance of a Faculty Mentor.
+The postdoctoral appointment prepares researchers for careers in academia, industry, government, the nonprofit sector or numerous other fields.
+For many, especially those in the physical and life sciences, postdoctoral traineeships are a critical step in securing future employment.

 A postdoc is an individual who: